DeccaM1/airbnb-clone-project./README.md

 + Review: comment,user_id, id,rating, property_id

 __Entity Relationships Overview__
-User ↔️ Properties: One-to-Many (a host can list many properties) User ↔️ Bookings: One-to-Many (a guest can make many bookings) Property ↔️ Bookings: One-to-Many (each property can be booked many times) Booking ↔️ Payment: One-to-One (each booking has a single payment) Property ↔️ Reviews: One-to-Many (each property can be reviewed multiple times) User ↔️ Reviews: One-to-Many (a user can leave many reviews)
+User ↔️ Properties: One-to-Many (a host can list many properties).
+User ↔️ Bookings: One-to-Many (a guest can make many bookings).
+Property ↔️ Bookings: One-to-Many (each property can be booked many times).
+Booking ↔️ Payment: One-to-One (each booking has a single payment).
+Property ↔️ Reviews: One-to-Many (each property can be reviewed multiple times).
+User ↔️ Reviews: One-to-Many (a user can leave many reviews).